 In addition to the committee’s vote on its bylaws, it updated its procedural practices at the beginning of the semester to allow accused students to outline their version of events and indicate if they were admitting or refuting an honor code violation, in full or in part, on the pre-hearing form, Treschuk said.
 In the past, only professors would submit a form to describe the alleged honor code violation.
 Although committee members provided input on the update, the change was made without a committee vote because changes in their practices not specifically governed by bylaws are ultimately decided by the student co-chairs, the faculty chair, and the senior associate dean of students.

 In addition to the bylaw adjustments, the Honor and Discipline Committee held its first-ever full-day training session for new members on Oct.
 21. Alongside anti-bias training, a standard part of the committee’s training for several years, Office for Information Technology (OIT) spoke to committee members about how to detect the use of artificial intelligence (AI) on academic work, as the committee sees a rise of violations regarding the technology.
-Committee members also ran through two mock case trials, which included a plagiarized essay and an essay generated using AI.
+Committee members also ran through a mock case, which included a plagiarized essay and an essay generated using AI.
 The materials for the mock case were prepared by Associate Professor of Philosophy Justin Shaddock and Bukanc.

 Sidders, who is now serving her fourth year on the committee, noted that the training day was a big development from her first year on the committee.
 “When I joined as a freshman, there was no training,” she said in an interview with the Record.
 “I just showed up to the first hearing, and they were like, ‘You’ll catch on.’”